 CFDA Number: 45-201

 The National Endowment for the Arts administers the U.S. Government's Arts and Artifacts Indemnity Program on behalf of the Federal Council on the Arts and the Humanities (Federal Council).
 The Indemnity Program was created by Congress in 1975 for the purpose of minimizing the costs of insuring international exhibitions.
-In 2007, Congress expanded eligibility under the Program to include coverage for works of art owned by U.S. entities while on exhibition in the United States.
-The Program has indemnified more than 1200 exhibitions, saving the organizers over $375 million in insurance premiums.
+In 2007 Congress expanded eligibility under the Program to include coverage for works of art owned by U.S. entities while on exhibition in the United States.
 Please view the list of recently indemnified exhibitions.

 These guidelines are for International Indemnity.
 Organizations interested in coverage for domestic exhibitions should refer to the separate guidelines for Domestic Indemnity.

-Non-profit museums and organizations planning temporary exhibitions that involve bringing works of art and artifacts from abroad to the United States or sending works of art from this country abroad may be eligible for International Indemnity coverage.
+U.S. nonprofit museums and organizations planning temporary exhibitions that involve bringing works of art and/or artifacts from abroad to the United States or sending works of art and/or artifacts from the United States abroad may be eligible for International Indemnity coverage.
 Details appear below.

 The indemnity agreement is backed by the full faith and credit of the United States.
 In the event of loss or damage to an indemnified object, the Federal Council must certify the validity of the claim and request Congress to authorize payment.

 The Arts and Artifacts Indemnity Act (P.L.
-94-l58) authorizes the Federal Council to make indemnity agreements with non-profit, tax-exempt organizations and governmental units for:
+94-l58) authorizes the Federal Council to make indemnity agreements with U.S. nonprofit tax-exempt organizations and governmental units for: